What’s the difference between awareness and appreciation of autism?

 Appreciation means a deeper, more personal and more meaningful understanding of how autism influences the thinking and world view of the person on the spectrum.
 It gives us a compassionate and accurate understanding that allows us to effectively and respectfully remove roadblocks and barriers to the success of the person on the spectrum.

-Their lives aren’t easy!
+Their lives of people with autism aren’t easy!
 But we CAN make their lives easier.

 Appreciation is the first step toward true acceptance of this unique and talented group of people.